 - 1. Immerses the student in a culture dissimilar to his/her own, either domestic or international, for a minimum of four consecutive days or the equivalent thereof; - 2.
 Engages the student directly with the people of that culture in service-, education-, and/or outreach-oriented (non-vacation) interactions; - 3.
-Induces a manageable level of disequilibrium in the student by taking the student into a "discomfort zone"; and - 4.
+Induces a manageable level of disequilibrium in the student by taking the student out of his/her "comfort zone"; and - 4.
 Encourages the development of cross-cultural awareness and adaptability.